 There are two types of encephalitis -- primary and secondary.
 In primary encephalitis, a virus attacks the brain and spinal cord directly.
 In secondary or postinfectious encephalitis, the virus invades another part of your body and travels to your brain.
 The virus causes inflammation of the nerve cells (encephalitis) or the surrounding membranes (meningitis).
 Encephalitis is different from meningitis, but these two brain infections often happen together.

-Most cases of encephalitis are mild and don't last long.
-However, in some cases encephalitis can be life threatening.
-About 10,000 - 20,000 cases of encephalitis are reported each year in the United States.
+Most cases of encephalitis are mild and do not last long.
+However, in some cases encephalitis can be life-threatening.
+About 10,000 to 20,000 cases of encephalitis are reported each year in the United States.

 Signs and Symptoms

 - Ninety percent of people with encephalitis have flu-like symptoms, such as fever, sore throat, cough, and malaise.

 - If the person has meningitis and encephalitis, he or she may have a headache, stiff neck, vomiting, and be bothered by light.

 - People with severe encephalitis usually have some change in consciousness, ranging from mild confusion to coma.
 They will often be disoriented and delusional with possible hallucinations, agitation, and personality changes.